FAQ

 Can I use Pidgey without Next.js?

 Yes!
-Use @pidgeyjs/core directly:
+You can use @pidgeyjs/core directly:

 import { PidgeyClient } from '@pidgeyjs/core';